fondemen/coreos-swarm-vagrant/readme.md

 ## Managers ##

 For swarm to be highly available (i.e. survive the loss of the leader node), one needs to add manager nodes.
-Default manager nodes are docker-1, docker-2 and docker-3.
+Default manager nodes is docker-01 alone.
 You can change them using the SWARM_MANAGERS environment variable, e.g. `SWARM=ON NODES=8 SWARM_MANAGERS=docker-1,docker-3,docker-5 vagrant provision`.

 ## Destroying cluster ##

-Simply issue a `vagrant destroy && rm etcd_token_url && rm user-data-*` on each Vagrant host.
+Simply issue a `vagrant destroy && rm etcd_token_url` on each Vagrant host.

 etcd token must be re-created for a new cluster, that's why the *etcd_token_url* file has to be deleted.